bazelbuild/rules_docker/README.md

 We also support the `docker_push` (from `docker/docker.bzl`) and `oci_push`
 (from `oci/oci.bzl`) aliases, which bake in the `format = "..."` attribute.

-If you wish to use container_push using custom docker authentication credentials:
+If you wish to use container_push using custom docker authentication credentials, in `WORKSPACE`:
-In `WORKSPACE`:
 ```python
 # Download the rules_docker repository
 http_archive(